Chikka Devaraja: Relations with the Mughal empire

 The Mughals, under Aurangzeb, invaded the Vijayanagara region and, having conquered the Maratha-Bijapur province of Carnatic-Bijapur-Balaghat (of which Bangalore was a part), made it a part of the Mughal province of Sira.
 The payment for Bangalore was consequently made to Qasim Khan, the Mughal Faujdar Diwan of Sira and, through him, Devaraja Wodeyar II "assiduously cultivated an alliance" with Aurangzeb.
 He also soon turned his attention to the regions to his south which were less the objects of Moghul interest.
 The regions around Baramahal and Salem below the Eastern Ghats were now annexed by Mysore, and in 1694, were extended by the addition of regions to the west up to the Baba Budan Mountains.
 Two years later, Devaraja Wodeyar II attacked the lands of the Naiks of Madura and laid a siege of Trichinopoly.
 Soon, however, Qasim Khan, his Mughal liaison, died.
 With the intention of either renewing his Mughal connexions or seeking Mughal recognition of his southern conquests, Devaraja Wodeyar II sent an embassy to Aurangzeb, at Ahmadnagar.
 In response, in 1700, the Mughal emperor sent the Mysore maharaja a signet ring seal bearing the title "Jug Deo Raj" (literally, "lord and king of the world"), and permission to sit on an ivory throne, and also a sword from Aurangzeb's personal regalia, a firangi, with gold etching on the hilt, to be used as a sword of the State by the Mysore maharajas, while seated on the ivory throne.
 Devaraja Wodeyar II, at this time, also reorganised his administration into eighteen departments, which, even today, is famous as the 'athaara kacheri' (eighteen departments), in "imitation of what the envoys had seen at the Mughal court."
 When the maharaja died on 16 November 1704, his dominions extended from Medigeshi in the north to Palni and Anaimalai in the south, and from Kodagu and Balam in the west to Baramahals in the east.

 Mysore at the end of the seventeenth century.

-Massacre of Lingayats

-It has been reported that mass murders of Jangama took place in an extensive area over this period, during which Lingayat monasteries (mathas) and sacred sites were destroyed as well.
-This murder was alleged to have been enacted as revenge for the murder of one of the many well known Vaishnava scholars.
-While the scholar was dying, the ruling king visited the scholar and was advised that, if he wished to prevent more attacks, he should find Tirumala Ayyangar, who was both a Vaishnavite and associated closely with the ruler as his court scholar, and make him the Chief Minister.
-The king then made the appointment as recommended by the dying scholar.